filipkustoch/filipkustoch/README.md

 - 📫 How to reach me **filip.kustoch1@gmail.com**

-- 👨‍💻 All of my projects are available at [github](https://github.com/filipkustoch?tab=repositories)
+- 👨‍💻 Most of my private projects are available at [github](https://github.com/filipkustoch?tab=repositories)

 ### 🛠 &nbsp;Languages and Tools